sydneyzh/iris/README.md

 + `s` and `v` are numbers from 0 to 100

 + `hexString` is a string representing the colors from `'000000'` to `'ffffff'`

+\*The setters do not wrap input values.
+If an out-of-range value is detected, an error will be reported to the console.\*

 ### IRIS.Color
 #### Public Methods